I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 - Adventourous, captivated, nourished

-Once your key emotions are identified is when you can start playing with your visuals and text to inspire those emotions.
+Once your key emotions are identified, you can start playing with your visuals and text to inspire those emotions.
 When thinking of visuals think of the color palate (cold or warm tones, earthy or neon, moody or light), the busyness of the visual (busy, minimalist, simple, a collage, how much negative space), and the image topic (a calming nature shot, a busy yet inspiring desk, an action shot jumping into the lake).
-When applying this to your text and writing think of all of the different places that you write; website, piece descriptions, social media post, thank you note, blog post, newsletter, or e-mail correspondence with clients.
+When applying this to your text and writing think of all of the different places that you write; website, piece descriptions, social media posts, thank you notes, blog posts, newsletters, or e-mail correspondence with clients.
 Each of these places is an opportunity to use your tone, verbiage, and voice to playfully create a subtext of the emotions you hope to inspire!

 4) Let's ask some questions!